Lob tries to maximize snail mail efficiency with another $20M

 Zhang said that mail is indeed not dead — and it’s probably not that surprising given that the massive population of the U.S. may or may not be interested in getting a normal letter.
 Part of it may even be that people appreciate the emotional reaction and tactile feel of a letter, he said.
 But Lob has delivered mail to one in nine households to date, he said.

 Lob isn’t alone in offering businesses a way to print and send things through snail mail.
 Though a sort of different approach, Kite.ly — which was acquired by Canon in March — gave businesses a way to print things on their webpages and send them.
-And it’s always possible that Amazon or any other businesses that want to own the operations segment of a business, which Zhang hopes Lob will own, will jump into it.
-But the hope is not to just stay with mail and eventually build a whole suite of products around peoples’ addresses and getting the right things to them in the physical world.
+And it’s always possible that Amazon or any other businesses that wants to own the operations segment of a business, which Zhang hopes Lob will own, will jump into it.
+But the hope is not to just stay with mail, and eventually build a whole suite of products around peoples’ addresses and getting the right things to them in the physical world.

 0